Yaroslav-Bondar/irregular-verb-trainer-MVC-/README.md

   - clone the repository and run index.html in the root folder

 ## How to edit the list of verbs:
+> **Warning**: It is not recommended to change the structure of the json file with the list of verbs, since the program code is adapted for it.
   - you can edit list of verbs in [/data/data.json](data/data.json)
   - you can also store a list of verbs on a remote server.
 And get it using Rest Api by sending a Get request.
 The URL for the request can be specified in [/js/script.js](js/script.js) in the controller call line like:

   `/js/script.js`